Channel Estimation under Large Doppler Shifts and Channel Aging in NOMA-Based Air-Ground Communications

-The \ac{gs} decode the received data symbols, $\textbf{y}_j$, using detectors computed from the estimated channel matrix, $\hat{\textbf{H}}$.
-In this section, we compute the minimum achievable outage probability, $P_{\text{out}}$, for the following prominent detectors: \ac{zf} and \ac{mmse-sic} \cite{mumimoBook}.
-We focus on these two detectors because other widely used detectors, such as \ac{mmse} or \ac{zf-sic}, are expected to perform worse than \ac{mmse-sic}, while outperforming the \ac{zf} detector \cite{mumimoBook}.
-Thus, the \ac{mmse-sic} and \ac{zf} detectors effectively set the upper and lower bounds of the $P_{\text{out}}$ among these four detectors.
-Additionally, in \ac{sic} schemes, the $P_{\text{out}}$ depends on the decoding order \cite{mimoBook1}.
+We consider that the \ac{gs} decodes the received data symbols, $\textbf{y}_\gamma$, using detectors computed from the estimated channel matrix, $\hat{\textbf{H}}$, which is derived in~\ref{sec:est}.
+In this section, we compute the minimum achievable outage probability, $\mathcal{P}_{\text{out}}$, for the following prominent detectors: \ac{zf} and \ac{mmse-sic} \cite{mumimoBook}.
+In the case of \ac{sic} schemes, $\mathcal{P}_{\text{out}}$ depends additionally on the decoding order \cite{mimoBook1}.
 In \cite{ayten_tvt0}, we proved that the well-known \ac{vblast} algorithm introduced in \cite{vblast} finds the optimal decoding order that minimizes the outage probability, when the users (\ac{ac}) transmit at an equal rate.
-Therefore, in this paper we use the \ac{vms} detector.

-As the channel matrix $\textbf{H}_n$ evolves with time, the computed detectors become outdated.
-This causes $P_{\text{out}}$ to increase over time.
-Therefore, $P_{\text{out}}$ is a function of the time elapsed since the last channel estimation.
+Based on this result, in this paper we adopt the \ac{vms} detector.
+As the channel evolves over time, the previously computed detector becomes outdated, leading to an increase in $\mathcal{P}_{\text{out}}$.
+Consequently, $\mathcal{P}_{\text{out}}$ is a function of the time elapsed since the last channel estimation.